 - Other penalties the court determines are appropriate

-Here is a link to the Arizona Revised Statutes for assault.
-If you have been charged, you need to find an assault charge defense lawyer Phoenix as soon as possible to help defend you in your case.
+To help you, here’s a link to the Arizona Revised Statutes for assault.
+If you have been charged with either of these, your life is literally in jeopardy at this time.
+To help relieve that stress, it will greatly benefit you to find an Arizona assault lawyer in Phoenix that can give you a free consultation as soon as possible.
+They can tell you what your legal options are and can help defend you in your case.

-When you are confronting the potentially life-changing charges of assault, you should not speak to the police about your case until you have spoken to your defense counsel.
-If the police insist you speak, you may need to respectfully remind them of your rights and assert your right to a criminal defense lawyer.
+If you’re being questioned by the police regarding a potentially life-changing charge of assault, we encourage you not speak to the police until you’ve had the opportunity to speak to a defense counselor or attorney.
+If the police insist you speak, you may need to respectfully remind them of your rights and assert your right to an assault lawyer.

-How do we proceed with an assault charge case?
-Our criminal defense team at the Ferragut Law Firm carefully investigates medical records, police reports, witness statements and other evidence, so we can identify any police misconduct, all other potential defenses as well as weaknesses in the prosecutor’s case.
-Our defense strategy is carefully tailored to the specific facts of your case.
+A strong legal team will take many steps to build your defense case in response to your charges.
+Our criminal defense group here at the Ferragut Law Firm carefully investigates medical records, police reports, witness statements and other evidence so we can identify any potential holes in the prosecutor’s case.
+This includes any police misconduct and any and all other potential defenses, including any weaknesses in the prosecutor’s case no matter how big or small.
+Our defense strategy will be carefully tailored to the specific facts of your case.

 Regardless of which assault type you’ve been charged with, we are fully equipped to handle the many tasks required to come up with your strongest defense.
 Your defense team here at the firm will: